drphil3d/stratasys/README.md

 ﻿## Stratasys Reprap Project

-Repurposing and rebuilding 3D printers made by stratasys "Strat-a-trap"
+Repurposing and rebuilding 3D printers made by stratasys "Rat-trap"

 This will cover various models, mainly the ones that are old enough to get for free, however these printers are very similar in design so small modifications in configuration may be needed for your printer.